tommasomoretti/nameless-analytics/README.md

 Main features:
 - Creates users and sessions id and stores HttpOnly, Secure and SameSite = Strict cookies
-- User and session data are write into Google Firestore in real time
+- User and session data are written into Google Firestore in real time
 - Event data are enriched and written into Google BigQuery in real time
 - Events are fully logged in Google Tag Manager Server-Side preview mode